Financing a Seminary Education

 All students (new and returning) who are enrolled at least half-time are eligible to apply for financial aid, which includes both scholarships and federal financial aid (loans).
 Students must apply annually to be eligible for institutional grant in aid/scholarships and Federal Student Aid.

 Domestic applicants (U.S. Citizens or Permanent Residents):

-- File the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov on or before April 15.
+- File the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 The ABSW school code of G01120 should be entered in the school section of the FAFSA.
 Use estimated tax information if your federal taxes are not complete by April 15.

 - Students who apply for financial aid after April 15 will be awarded on a first come basis and as funds are available.
 Priority is given to new students who are enrolling for the first time in the seminary.